Summer Teaching Residency

 Most weeks run Monday through Friday, plus a few Saturday commitments.

-Out-of-town teachers are a vital part of the Breakthrough Manchester community.
-Each summer they make up 25-30% of our teaching corps.
+Out-of-town Teaching Fellows are a vital part of the Breakthrough Manchester community.
+Each summer they make up 25% of our teaching corps.
 Housing is provided for these teachers by local community members who open a room in their home.
-Each homestay situation varies slightly based on the host family’s summer schedule and living arrangement, however we work hard to match teachers and homestay families to create a positive experience for all.
+Each homestay situation varies slightly based on the host family’s summer schedule and living arrangement, and we work hard to match teachers and homestay families to create a positive experience for all.
 In past years, out-of-town teachers have had overwhelmingly positive experiences in their homestays and often stay in touch with their homestay families long after the summer ends.

-If you are an out-of-town teacher and are able to bring a car with you for the summer, this can be enormously helpful, though it is in no way required.
+If you are an out-of-town Teaching Fellow and are able to bring a car with you for the summer, this can be enormously helpful, though it is in no way required.
 Your local colleagues will help by providing carpools to and from Breakthrough and to social activities on weekends.